fbpx

 The Effect of Corrosion on Repairing Hail Damaged HVAC Coils

-The following article on “Corrosion and Hail-Damaged HVAC Coil Repairs”, written by Matt Livingston of HVAC Investigators, originally appeared on Property Casualty 360
+The following article on “Corrosion and Hail-Damaged HVAC Coil Repairs” originally appeared on Property Casualty 360

 Wind and hail losses are the most frequently claimed homeowner’s insurance peril, causing approximately $1 billion in damages each year (III).
 HVAC systems, particularly condensing units and package units, have a high risk of hail damage.
 These systems, which sit outside either on the ground or the roof, contain a condenser coil constructed of copper tubing covered in a layer of malleable aluminum fins that facilitate heat transfer from the refrigerant to the surrounding air.
 When hail (or any other foreign object) strikes the coil, these fins can be bent and flattened, eventually reducing the ability for the coil to transfer heat efficiently.